 The current tax assets comprise of Bank's net tax position with regard to corporate income tax as of December 31, 2013 and December 31, 2012.
-According to the statutory requirements, the Bank stand alone and its subsidiaries pay during the year advance instalments for corporate income tax on the basis of its tax profit for the prior year.
-Corporate income tax in Bulgaria is charged in single entity basis.
-Based on that as of December 31, 2013 Bank reports current tax assets in the amount of BGN 6,702 thousand and current tax liabilities in the amount of BGN 458 thousands.
-The corresponding amounts as of December 31, 2012 are BGN 1,918 thousand and BGN 62 thousand, respectively.
+According to the statutory requirements, Bank pays during the year advance instalments for corporate income tax on the basis of its tax profit for the prior year.
+Based on that as of December 31, 2013 and December 31, 2012 Bank has net prepaid position in the amount of BGN 6,602 thousand BGN 1,918 thousand, respectively.
+Both amounts are presented as current tax assets.